How to set up an EU company in 20 min and reinvest your profits tax-free with the Estonian E-Residency

 Education and health are mostly public, with a relatively good level.
 Private supply is limited, and in most cases, are linked to the public system.
 The telecommunications infrastructure is modern, with high-speed Internet access, as well as many free access points throughout the country, such as parks or beaches.

-Estonia has many natural areas, such as natural parks, forests, rivers, lakes and shores where you can do outdoor activities such as canoeing, hiking, sailing, cycling, camping or cross-country skiing (country is mostly flat with highest peak just 318m).
+Estonia has many natural areas, such as natural parks, forests, rivers, lakes, and shores where you can do outdoor activities such as canoeing, hiking, sailing, cycling, camping or cross-country skiing (the country is mostly flat with the highest peak just 318m).